 Coffee is a dynamic product.
 In the coffee industry we have unique struggles to overcome when it comes to a quality product.
 Unlike wine, beer, spirits, or other “ready-to-drink” beverages, coffee is typically purchased as a beans or grinds that must be brewed in order to consume.
 The way the coffee is brewed, the ratio of coffee to water, and even the quality of the water can all affect the finished product.

 Because of this it is difficult to guarantee the experience of any given coffee that is purchased.
 Likewise, consistency on the part of the roasting company is important.
 At Roast Ratings we do everything in our power to ensure accurate and fair evaluations, but coffee can change through age as well as roasting changes.
-For this reason all ratings become inactive after 12 months.
 New crops of coffee, as well as current roast techniques and blends should be evaluated every year.

 - Give a fair, unbiased, and professional evaluation of every coffee.